 If you are a dedicated park rat you will know what makes a good feature in a snowpark.
 From that you can learn how to shape and maintain the park for the guests to enjoy.

 It is not the best paid job in the world, but you are out on the snow most of the time.
 Plus of course you’ll need to test the features you’ve created before you open to the public!
+As careers for skiers and snowboarders go this is fun with plenty of slope time.

 With piste grooming happening after the slopes close it is the perfect job for those who want to spend all day skiing or snowboarding.
 Of course the hours are unsociable and you might not have the energy to hit the slopes first thing.